 WHAT IS CILANTRO?

-Also known as Chinese parsley, cilantro is the Spanish name of the stem and green leaves of the coriander plant.
-However in other countries such as the U.K., the generic name coriander is applied to the entire plant (a.k.a. no one knows what cilantro is).
+It is the Spanish name of the stem and green leaves of the coriander plant.
+Also known as Chinese parsley, in other countries the generic name coriander is applied to the entire plant (a.k.a. no one knows what cilantro is).
 The powdered spice coriander is made from the seeds and has a very different flavor.
 Originally native to Persia, today cilantro is popular in Indian, southwestern American and Mexican cuisine.
 This herb looks very similar to flat leaf parsley but has a citrus overtone that makes it especially appealing.

 WHY IS CILANTRO GOOD FOR YOU?